d99kris/nmail/README.md

 Determines whether to show rich headers (bcc field) during email compose.
 This option can be re-configured in run-time by pressing `CTRL-R` when composing an email (default disabled).

+### tab_size

+Tabs are expanded to spaces when viewed in nmail.
+This parameter controls the space between tab stops (default 8).

 ### unread_indicator